 - Careless handling of electrical components can be fatal.
 Never touch or use electrical components or appliances while feet are bare, while hands are wet, or while standing in water or on wet ground. - Improper grounding of the vehicle can cause personal injury.
-Do not plug the utility power cord into an outlet which is not grounded and do not adapt the plug to connect to a receptacle for which it is not designed. - Do not attach an extension cord to the utility power cord. - Be sure that all electrical appliances to be used contain 3-prong plugs for proper grounding.
+Do not plug the utility power cord into an outlet which is not grounded and do not adapt the plug to connect to a receptacle for which it is not designed.

-- Avoid overloading electrical circuits.
+- Do not attach an extension cord to the utility power cord. - Be sure that all electrical appliances to be used contain 3-prong plugs for proper grounding. - Avoid overloading electrical circuits.
 Replace fuses or circuit breakers with those of the same size and amperage rating only.
 Never use a higher rated fuse or breaker. - Use caution when handling or working near electrical storage batteries.
 Always remove jewelry and wear protective clothing and eye covering.
 Avoid creating sparks.

-- Store or secure all loose items inside the motor home before traveling. - Be aware of GVWR, GAWR and individual load limit on each tire or set of duals.
+- Store or secure all loose items inside the motor home before traveling.
+Possible over-looked items such as canned goods or small appliances on the countertop, cooking pans on the range, or free-standing furniture items can become dangerous projectiles during a sudden stop. - Be aware of GVWR, GAWR and individual load limit on each tire or set of duals.
 (See "Loading the Motor Home" in Section 4.) - Never load the motor home in excess of the gross vehicle weight rating or the gross axle weight rating for either axle.